atleast14possums/MolecularDynamics/README.md

 code so potential users can see exactly what eachs step will provide them with, there are also a few unnecessary print lines for the same general purpose.
 I would also recommend using modified .xtc files, i.e. whole, no pbc, and skip nth frames for a greater resolution in analysis.

+This can be done easily with the XTC conversion.py script as well.

 tprgen2 can generate and execute a series of .tpr files for gromacs for a user defined temperature range and step.